Moomins07/100-days-of-code/log.md

 **Thoughts**: In the first lecture, I learned how to make changes to the styling of the webpage through the use of JavaScript to manipulate the DOM.
 Quite a straight forward lecture, fun to see visual changes being made to the website through eventListeners.
 Secondly, I completed a Coding Challenge wherein I was asked to create a 'reset' button for the game.
 Essentially I was required to restore initial values, such as clearing the form input box and resetting the score.
 No issues here, completed quite quickly.

+## Day 44: July 07, 2022

+**Today's Progress**: I completed sub-sections 77, 78 and 79.
+'Implementing highscores', 'Refactoring our code, DRY principle' and 'Project #2: Modal window'.

+**Thoughts**: Implementing highscores was quite straight forward in the fact that it was essentially applying typical if-else logic to ensure that the highscore persisted through game resets too.
+'Refactoring our code' was a very interesting lecture as it delved into much greater detail with regards to 'Don't Repeat Yourself(DRY)', which entailed taking repeated code and placing it in a function.
+Lastly, Project#2 Modal window was a very fun, and very important lecture as it was the first glimpse at using classList to add, remove and even toggle CSS classes on certain DOM elements.
+Overall, I found all of the lectures very enjoyable and easy to follow.